 Applicable law and jurisdiction

-It is a common belief among foreign manufacturers that the law governing a distribution agreement with a United States’ business partner should that of their country.
-However, commencing a lawsuit against an American defendant in the supplier’s country of origin makes little sense, from a legal standpoint as well as from a practical one.
-There are many reasons for this.
+It is a common belief among foreign manufacturers that the law governing a distribution agreement with a United States’ business partner should be that of the supplier’s country.
+However, commencing a lawsuit against a US defendant in the supplier’s country makes litlle to no sense.

-The best solution is, therefore, to keep jurisdiction in the United States where lawsuits, although more expensive, are also faster, more effective and can be immediately enforced against the defaulting party.
+The best solution is, therefore, to keep jurisdiction in the United States where lawsuits, although more expensive, are also faster, more effective and can be immediately enforced by the prevailing party.